Human Development Counseling (HDC)

 HDC 585.
 Comprehensive Examination Registration.
 1 Hour.

 Students must pass both the multiple-choice and clinical case presentation portions of the comprehensive exam for completion of this course and the program's comprehensive exam closure requirement.
 Refer to course description for HDC 586.
-Course Information: Prerequisite: Completion of all core coursework; may take concurrently with specialization and/or elective coursework (maximum of two courses).
+Course Information: Prerequisites: Completion of all core coursework; may take concurrently with specialization and/or elective coursework (maximum of two courses).
 Approval of comprehensive examination coordinator required.
 1.000 Credit Hours.

 HDC 586.
 Comprehensive Examination Continuing Enrollment.
 0 Hours.